SysCV/qdtrack/docs/GET_STARTED.md

 │   │   ├── labels
 │   │   │   ├── box_track_20
 │   │   │   ├── det_20
+    ├── tao
+        ├── frames
+            ├── train
+            ├── val
+            ├── test
+        ├── annotations

 ```

 ## Run QDTrack
 This codebase is inherited from [mmdetection](https://github.com/open-mmlab/mmdetection).
 You can refer to the [offical instructions](https://github.com/open-mmlab/mmdetection/blob/master/docs/getting_started.md).
 You can also refer to the short instructions below.
 We provide config files in [configs](../configs).

 ### Train a model